shayan-golafshani/shayan-golafshani/README.md

 * 🎓 &nbsp; Bachelor of Arts in Program in the Environment 🌎  from the University of Michigan, Ann Arbor 〽️
 * 🌱 I’m currently learning about...
 React!
 *🕺🏻 I’m looking to collaborate on... sustainability and green tech projects

+### About me

+I decided to switch learn to code and get into tech so that I can help contribute more to fighting against climate change.
+It's been a really interesting journey that I started with learning Java + Android Development in Sept.
+2020, and now here I am learning React and Front-End Development mid 2021.

  ## Technologies